Baby Jogger City Tour review – the best travel stroller?

 We’ve had a hard working, all-terrain pushchair since day dot, but this takes up a lot of room in the car and would be a nightmare at an airport because it breaks down into two parts.
 What on earth would we do if one part went missing?
 Then a year ago I panic bought a second-hand buggy ahead of a flight with Tin Box Baby.
 While it came with its own travel bag and was more compact, it turned out to be really heavy.
 It was also as long as a large hold-all – not ideal when I was juggling a suitcase, hand luggage and a baby.

 So what makes a great travel stroller?
 I think we’ve found it!
-Last month we were sent the Baby Jogger City Tour* to review.
+We were sent the Baby Jogger City Tour* to review.

 Introducing the Baby Jogger City Tour – the best travel stroller?